72nd Mechanized Brigade

 Show Subordinated Units

-The engineers of the brigade.
+The Artillery Group of the Brigade.

 Show Subordinated Units